 What if I am already in Myanmar?

 Disclaimer: no rights can be derived from the information on this page.
-Due to the rapid succession of new developments, it cannot be guaranteed that all information is up to date and complete.
-We do, however, try to provide timely updates on the status of the coronavirus in Myanmar and its impact on your travel plans and visa.
+Due to the rapid succession of new developments, it is not possible to guarantee that all information is entirely current and complete.
+However, we strive to provide timely updates on the status of COVID-19 in Myanmar and its impact on your travel plans and visa.